mohd-afeef-badri/psd/demos/soildynamics/tutorial-3.md

 In the 2D problem above seismic sources was supplied on the border, in the current one the source is more realistic and comes from a double couple (point Dirichlet condition).
 The double couple boundary condition is a way to impose moments caused by faults that create earthquakes, here in this problem double couple is imposed using displacement based.

 \begin{lstlisting}[style=BashInputStyle]
-PSD_PreProcess -dimension 2 -problem soildynamics -model linear -timediscretization newmark-beta \
+PSD_PreProcess -dimension 2 -problem soildynamics  -timediscretization newmark_beta \
--useGFP -doublecouple displacement-based -postprocess uav
+-useGFP -doublecouple displacement_based -postprocess uav
 \end{lstlisting}

 Once the step above has been performed, we solve the problem using two MPI processes, with the given mesh file \psd{soil-dc.msh}.